 Sports Sales is a dynamic course designed to provide students with an in-depth understanding of sales strategies, techniques, and practices specifically tailored to the sports industry.
-This course explores the unique aspects of selling sports products, services, tickets, sponsorships, and hospitality packages within the context of sports organizations and events.
+This course explores

 Pre-requisite: C or better in SPMT 300

 SPMT 330.
 Risk Management In Sports